arbolitoloco/uw2020/docs/docs-summary.md

 permalink: /docs/docs-summary/
 ---

+What follows is a summary of the "Documentation" available for Symbiota, in two parts.
+The first part has been written by me, as a result of my experiments with Symbiota.
+The second part is a compilation of Symbiota's official documentation and information.

+# Part I
 # Symbiota Installation

 Following instructions found at [Symbiota's documentation](http://symbiota.org/docs/installation-instructions/) and some trial and error, this is the step-by-step to install a Symbiota portal: